 Hi.
 I’m Kierna.
-A recovering media exec with a bent toward stunning visuals, #blackgirlmagic and brainy stuff.
+A veteran media exec and content leader with a bent toward stunning visuals, #blackgirlmagic and brainy stuff.
 I'm also an award-winning writer and editor.
 I like to think of myself as both cultural critic—and culture creator.
 Historian by nature with a futurist vibe, I've been at the content x creative game for over 20 years.
 I've seen and done some shit.

-I'm currently an executive producer and the showrunner for the Lena Horne Prize for Artists Creating Social Impact, a live production award show (and the first of its kind named after a Black woman).
-We shot the pilot in February 2020 in NYC, just before the world came to a screeching halt.
+I'm currently an executive producer and the showrunner for the Lena Horne Prize for Artists Creating Social Impact, a live production award show (produced by The Mark Twain Prize team, and the first of its kind named after an African American woman).
+We shot the pilot in February 2020 in NYC, just before Covid hit and the world came to a screeching halt.
 As the show's creative lead, I scripted for notables like global activist Martin Luther King, III and the Academy Award-winning Common.
 Solange Knowles was our first honoree.
 If you love beautiful things, let me tell you, she's a radical gift to the culture.

 AS SEEN ON

-I’ve appeared on several major podcasts including Longform, the Combat Jack Show and Slate’s ‘Slow Burn,’ as well as on popular documentaries including MSNBC’s Story of Cool and HBO Max’s On the Record.
+I’ve appeared on several popular podcasts including Longform, Slate’s ‘Slow Burn,’ the Combat Jack Show and others.
+I've also been featured in provocative documentaries including MSNBC’s Story of Cool and HBO Max’s On the Record.

-Back when I wore blazers (don't be silly, I will always wear blazers), I was the EBONY magazine Editor in Chief and Vice President of Digital.
-During my tenure (2011-2016) I lead ebony.com to critical acclaim, and boldly rebranded the venerable, 70-year-old publication.
-I ultimately re-introduced EBONY to a vastly wider, younger audience.
-Under my direction, we were among the first to give space to many of the original wave of Black Lives Matter-era millennial journalists and thought-leaders.
-For EBONY's pop culture side, I brokered a partnership with Apple iTunes for Black History Month.
-I personally curated the Black film selection for the iTunes landing page that year.
+Back when I wore blazers (don't be silly, I will always wear blazers), I was the Editor in Chief and Vice President of Digital of EBONY magazine.
+During my tenure (2011- 2016) I lead ebony.com to critical acclaim, growing the online audience by over 400%, and boldly rebranded the venerable, 70-year-old print publication.
+Under my direction, EBONY was among the first national publications to publish many of the original wave of Black Lives Matter-era millennial journalists and thought-leaders.
+For EBONY's business side, I reimagined the EBONY Power 100 franchise and event, and helped broker a significant multi-year partnership with Apple iTunes.
+I also personally curated the Black film selection for the iTunes 2015 Black History Month landing page.

-In 2016, I was named Senior Vice President, Content and Brands at iOne Digital/Urban One where I developed the “born unapologetic” Millennial and Gen Z brand CASSIUS (cassiuslife.com), and directed several multicultural lifestyle, news and pop culture digital platforms.
-I'm really proud of the digital doc I EP'd while there, Something to Say: Black LGBTQ+ Life in Atlanta.
+In 2016, I was named Senior Vice President, Content and Brands at iOne Digital where I developed the “born unapologetic” Millennial/Gen Z platform CASSIUS, and directed several culturally diverse news, pop culture and women’s lifestyle sites.
+I managed all content teams, reaching a collective audience of 20MM monthly unique visitors.
+I'm incredibly proud of the digital doc series I executive produced while there, Something to Say: Black LGBTQ+ Life in Atlanta.

 WAY BACK THEN

-In the earlier part of my career, I co-founded Honey magazine.
+In the earlier part of my career, after honing editorial skills as an urban affairs reporter for City Limits, I co-founded Honey magazine.
 As Editor in Chief of the niche, late ‘90s fashion and lifestyle publication, I helped foster an uncharted visibility for millions of women of color of the hip-hop generation.
 Now out of print, Honey is widely considered a cult-fave and an historic touchstone for modern Black feminists.

-From my maverick days at The Source magazine in the early 90's as a pioneering hip hop journalist, to my aught years as the lone Black editor at Hearst Magazine's CosmoGirl, to my Editorial Director stint with Tyra Banks, until today where I appear as a guest contributor discussing race and gender related topics on CNN and other networks, I am proudly credited as a storyteller with an unwavering commitment to the cultural perspective of people of color, women and other underrepresented groups.
+From my nascent days as a pioneering, female hip hop journalist and original member of The Source magazine "Mind Squad," to my aught years as the lone Black editor at Hearst Magazine's CosmoGirl; from my Editorial Director stint with Tyra Banks, to my appearances as a guest contributor discussing race and identity related topics on cable networks today, my legacy is that of a multimedia storyteller with an unwavering commitment to the perspective of people of color, women and other culturally underrepresented groups.

-As an editor, I've worked with NYT Best-Selling authors and National Book Award nominees.
-The range of potent writers and journalists I've coached and published is truly part of my secret sauce.
+As an editor, however, is where I thrive.
+Over many years I've both cultivated new talent and worked closely with well-established writers including NYT Best-Selling authors and National Book Award nominees.
+The scope of talent I've coached, edited and published is truly part of my secret sauce.